Exhibition (scholarship): Purpose

 In 1873, Annie Rogers came top in Oxford's entrance examinations and she was automatically qualified for an exhibition at Balliol or Worcester College, Oxford.
 She was denied the place because she was female.
-As a consolation prize she was given six volumes of Homer and her place was given to the boy who had come sixth in the tests.
+As a consolation prize she was given four volumes of Homer and her place was given to the boy who had come sixth in the tests.